Remideza/lol_trad_fromimage/README.md

 # League of Legends ingame translator

-Traduce the League of legends ingame chat by capturing the ingame window
+Traduce the League of legends ingame chat by capturing the game window

 ## Requirements